Table of Contents

 でかした (dekashita) is a somewhat old-fashioned expression that means “good job”, “great work, or “well done”.
-It contains a very light tone as described below, and is usually used when you praise someone younger than you.
+It contains a very light, non-serious tone, and is usually used when you praise someone younger than you.

-When we hear this word, we picture a man in his 50s or older casually praising his subordinate at work.
-Therefore, this word is often used in anime or manga to illustrate a stereotypical old man or masculine woman.
+When we hear this word, we picture a middle-aged man patting his subordinate’s shoulder at work.
+Therefore, this word is often used in anime or manga to illustrate a stereotypical old man or manly woman.
 However, some young people also use this word to sound casual and playful, as in the second example sentence below.